Hi-Im-Ghost/Hi-Im-Ghost/README.md

 ### Hello World 👋
-I am a 5th year student of Computer Science at Kielce University of Technology, holding an engineering degree in the same field.
-I have done numerous projects in various technologies, with a focus on artificial intelligence and machine learning.
-I am ambitious, enjoy teamwork and am constantly expanding my skills.
-I am currently focused on Game Development, exploring Unity and Unreal Engine.
-I am also writing my Master's thesis on machine learning in the Unity environment, while looking for career opportunities in IT.
+I am a graduate of Computer Science at Kielce University of Technology with a Master's degree in Computer Graphics.
+My thesis on machine learning in the Unity environment, which I defended, was graded 5 and awarded a distinction.
+In addition to this, I have done multiple projects in various technologies, with a special focus on Unity, Unreal Engine, artificial intelligence and machine learning.
+I am ambitious, enjoy teamwork and am constantly developing my skills.
+I am currently focusing on game development, exploring Unity and Unreal Engine.

 <br>